Speak, 2011, Ted Kerr

 Your Nostalgia Is Killing Me!, 2013, Vincent Chevalier and Ian Bradley-Perrin, for AIDS Action Now’s poster-VIRUS

 Is it rather easy to sliver through the silences surrounding HIV/AIDS in the contemporary sense?
 Do we tend to take our conversations surrounding the disease in simple, measured, hushed, awkward, uncomfortable and meager doses?
 Do we often see the practitioners of the HIV/AIDS movement as critical and important heroes of decades passed, except where/when fashionable?
-What place does their work have in our real contemporary thought and who has stepped up to grab hold—or rather—meld with their places on the front lines today?
-Where are the spaces for activist of separate generations to speak share, collaborate and strategize on collective memories and contemporary action surrounding the disease?
+What place does their work have in our real thought and who has stepped up to grab hold—or rather—meld with their places on the front lines today?
+Where are the spaces for activists of various generations to speak, to share, to collaborate and to strategize on collective memories and contemporary action surrounding the disease?

 Xaviera Simmons’ body of work spans photography, performance, video, sound, sculpture and installation.
 She defines her studio practice as cyclical rather than linear and rooted in an ongoing investigation of experience, memory, abstraction, present and future histories.
 In 2014-2015 Simmons will exhibit and perform in numerous national and international solo and group exhibitions.
 She is the recipient of major awards and fellowships.